stifwo/advantageous-aging/README.md

-# Advantageous Aging
+# Aging and risk of dying

 The code in this repository produces the results in S. W. Omholt, T. B. L. Kirkwood, **Aging as a consequence of selection to reduce the environmental risk of dying**, *Proc.
 Natl.
 Acad.
 Sci.
-U.S.A.* **?**, ??-??, 2021.
+U.S.A.*, 2021.

 The paper presents three case studies that are used to validate the evolutionary relevance of the main hypothesis underlying the paper.
 Case study 1 focuses on the bowl and doily spider (*Frontinella pyramitela*) (Figures 1, 2 and 3).
 Case study 2 focuses on the dipterian *Telostylinus angusticollis* (Figure 4).
 Case study 3 (Figure 5) is somewhat more loosely linked to experimental data, but is closely guided by life-history data of the European lobster (*Homarus gammarus*).

 The main intention with this repository is to allow others to check that the code faithfully reflects and reproduces what is written and presented in the paper.
-The case studies in this repository are complete only when read together with their corresponding text in the paper.

-It is our hope that the underlying code can be used in teaching as well as in research.
-Concerning the latter, if you possess survivorship data for an organism in the wild as well as in a protected environment, it should be straight-forward to use the code to test how well our life-history model can accommodate for your data.
+However, it is our hope that the underlying code can be used in teaching as well as in research.

 The original code has most kindly been fully refactored by [Oda Omholt](https://github.com/odaom) in order to ease readability and reuse.